Relatio’s mission is to love all our neighbors and ourselves through relationship and service.

 Paul understands that love connects knowledge—which students are growing in through the academic rigor of graduate studies—and “depth of insight.”
 At The Seattle School, discernment and self-understanding are understood as prerequisites for healthy leadership; depth of insight expands and deepens head knowledge.
 And all of this work is pursued for the culmination of The Seattle School’s mission “to serve God and neighbor through transforming relationships.”

-The program provides interns with:
+The program provides residents with:

 - a site to gain real-world experience in parish life and programs in a diverse and growing neighborhood;

-Resident Interns are expected to:
+Residents are expected to:

 - attend worship service at St. Luke’s at least once each month so the community can check-in and be prayerful of them and their work;